singularopticsgroup/BCAA_tutorial/docs/Control.md

 nav_order: 2
 ---
 ## [](#header-2)Control

-This section of the LBSA is responsible for communication with external devices.
-The LBSA requires MATLAB R2020a or newer, with the Image Acqusition Toolbox.
-Additionally, user is responsible to install adaptors enabling software - camera communication, through add-ons avaialble within MATLAB.
-At the initation phase, the LBSA will check available components and display their status in the commend line.

 ![](/lbsa/assets/images/Command_line.png)

-In the brought example, four such adaptors were installed: winvideo, gentl, gige and pointgrey.
-Two among them detected cameras connected to the computer, therefore they were mentioned as a _Detected cameras_.
-Additionally, LBSA detected one SLM having the 1920 x 1080 resolution.

-The LBSA control section consists of three components.
-The upper component interconnects Spatial Light Modulator, Camera, and the local hard drive.
-In particular, user has the possibility to choose the camera preview and determine if the SLM is properly connected.
-The middle section provides the preview of the designed hologram.
-In case the SLM is connected, this serves also as a preview of what is currently being displayed on the SLM.
-Finally, the bottom section indicates which among LBSA component is active aand taken into account when calculating the final hologram.
-This is indicated by the green diode status next to the name of the particular function.

 ![](/lbsa/assets/images/Control_full.png)

+The main part of this section of BCAA is the communication with external devices.
+The BCAA requires MATLAB 2023b or newer, with the Image Acqusition Toolbox.
+Additionally, user is responsible to install adaptors enabling software - camera communication, through add-ons avaialble within MATLAB.
+At the initation phase, the BCAA will check available components and display their status in the commend line.

+In the brought example, three such adaptors were installed: winvideo, gentl, gige.
+Two among them detected cameras connected to the computer, therefore they were mentioned as a Detected cameras.
+Additionally, BCAA detected one DMD having the 1920 x 1080 resolution.

+Moreover the BCAA control section can be divided into three parts.
+First of them is responsible for the connection with DMD modulator, camera and local hard drive.
+What’s more user can choose the camera preview and see if the DMD is properly connected.
+Second part contains the preview of created holograms and in case the DMD is connected, this serves also as a preview of what is currently being displayed on the DMD.
+The last part enables to load and send external data to DMD screen and control display time of them.